saakethtypes/Real-Time-Model-Inference/README.md

-## Real-Time-Model-Inference
+# Real-Time-Model-Inference

 This project is focused on training a Linear Regression model to predict future Return On Investment (ROI) for various advertising spend budgets across search, video, social media, and email channels.
+Tech Stack -
+* Streamlit
+* Snowpark
+* Plotly
+* Tensorflow

-# Advertising Spend and ROI Prediction
+## Advertising Spend and ROI Prediction

 * ML LR model training code on Snowflake using Python Stored Procedure
 * Scalar and Vectorized Python User-Defined Functions (UDFs) for inference